a-zy-lee/Mechanics_Demo_Models_UCD/README.md

 8. Tensegrity
 9. Uphill Roller

-Of these, the Brachistochrone and Galton Board were also designed in aluminium.
+Of these, the Brachistochrone and Galton Board were designed for machined aluminium.